Yupeek/booleano/docs/source/api/operations.rst

 ---------------------

 Note we're talking about **placeholders for instances of Booleano classes**, not Python class instances.
-These are used in :term:`convertible parsing`.
+These are used in convertible parsing.

 .. autoclass:: booleano.operations.operands.placeholders.PlaceholderInstance